wck3/CS-301-104-Group-4/docs/how_to_run.md

+**This is an original guide written by by William Kaminski, Pedro Pacheco, and Juan Lopez.**

 Note: This guide is directed to people who have an NVIDIA GPU compatible with CUDA, running Windows.

 These are the steps we will be following: